desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-[ Requiring presence of CDS/CDNSKEY records in the Child also faciliates simple opt-out by the zone administrator, protects against synchronization errors, and -- if CDS is used, whose value depends on the Child's name -- allows detecting situations of Child name confusion due to hash collisions (see (#signalingnames)). ]
+[ Requiring presence of CDS/CDNSKEY records in the Child also faciliates simple opt-out by the zone administrator, protects against synchronization errors, and allows failing-close in case of a hash collision (see (#signalingnames)). ]

 ### Example